Ajin120607/Module1/README.md

 ## Output
 ![Screenshot 2025-04-28 190645](https://github.com/user-attachments/assets/a141ee30-9f06-4703-ba13-a41838380691)
 ## Result
-Thus, the python program was executed successfully
+Thus, the python program was executed successfully.

-3.# Datatypes-Character Literal in Python
+## 3.Datatypes-Character Literal in Python

 ## 🎯 Aim
 To write a Python program that prints the characters `'T'` and `'a'` using character literals.